If you're a contractor or subcontractor working on a

 report is signed and submitted to the appropriate agency.

-A properly filled certified payroll report ensures
+A correctly filled certified payroll report ensures

 compliance, avoiding costly penalties.